majidam20/OPC-UA_Met4FoF-SmartUpUnit/agentMET4FOF-master/README.md

 ## Anomaly detection
-This investigation applies anomaly detection approaches to operating data from an industrial machine of project _agentMet4FoF_.
+This investigation applies anomaly detection approaches to moving data from an industrial machine of project _agentMet4FoF_.

-With the provided code, we present an agent-based machine learning approach for online anomaly detection of (in our case simulated) sensor readings.
+With the provided code, we present an agent-based machine learning approach for online anomaly detection of (in our case simulated) sensor treatments.

- You can find some recorded videos in below link:
+ You can find some recorded videos at the following link:

 https://drive.google.com/drive/folders/1T912fNYV92WM99DI_22slXavIx9_oYRh?usp=sharing

 ## Getting started

-Using PyCharm, you will already find proper run configurations at the appropriate place in the IDE.
-It expects that you have prepared and defined a default interpreter.

-If you are not using PyCharm, of course, you can run the script files as usual.

 If you have any questions, please get in touch with [the author](https://github.com/majidam20).